Bilateralism with incompatible proofs and refutations: Soundness and Completeness

-Contrary to the proof of soundness, establishing completeness is less direct.
-The overall strategy is similar to the one employed in \cite{barrosonascimento2025bilateralbaseextensionsemantics}, still following Sandqvist's simulation base construction.
-However, we must ensure that the simulation base used in the argument complies with the restrictions imposed on bases in the definition of our $\Bes$.
-This requires showing that the simulation base is itself consistent which, following the strategy in \cite{EcumenicalPTS}, can be done by firstly proving atomic normalisation for the simulation base.
-Since we have already established normalisation for the system $\BPR$, the argument for the atomic normalisation follows directly.
-The resulting normalisation procedure allows us to apply the consistency proof to the simulation bases themselves, therefore showing that these bases satisfy the consistency condition required by our semantic framework.
+In contrast to soundness, the completeness proof is more involved.
+The overall strategy follows that of \cite{barrosonascimento2025bilateralbaseextensionsemantics}, based on Sandqvist's simulation base construction.
+However, in our case we must additionally ensure that the simulation bases used in the argument satisfy the constraints required in the definition of $\Bes$.
+To achieve this, we show that the simulation bases are themselves consistent.
+The key step is to establish atomic normalisation for these bases.
+Since normalisation has already been proved for $\BPR$, this step follows directly.
+The resulting normalisation procedure then allows us to extend the consistency argument to the simulation bases, ensuring that they meet the requirements of our semantic framework.

-\begin{definition} If $\Gamma$ is a set of formulas, then $\Gamma^{Sub} = \{ \phi \ | \ \phi $ is a subformula of $\psi$ and $\psi \in \Gamma\}$ \end{definition}
+\begin{definition} If $\Gamma$ is a set of formulas, then $\Gamma^{Sub} = \{ \phi \ | \ \phi $ is a subformula of $\psi$ and $\psi \in \Gamma\}$. \end{definition}

 \begin{definition} An {\em atomic mapping} $\alpha$ for a set $\Gamma^{Sub}$ is any injective function $\alpha: \Gamma^{Sub} \mapsto \At$ such that, for all $p \in \Gamma^{Sub}$ with $p \in \At$, $\alpha(p) = p$.